OmniThink: Expanding Knowledge Boundaries in Machine Writing through Thinking: Experiments

 \subsection{Main Results}

-\paragraph{Article Generation.} Table~\ref{tab:main} presents the evaluation results on the WildSeek dataset employing GPT-4o and Qwen-Plus as backbones.
-Within the framework of four key grading criteria (Relevance, Breadth, Depth, and Novelty) OmniThink delivers exceptional performance across the board, with GPT-4o as its backbone, particularly distinguishing itself in the Novelty metric.
-This achievement can be credited to OmniThink's robust reflective capabilities, which enable it to extract and thoroughly explore novel insights from existing knowledge.
-When employing Qwen-Plus as the backbone, OmniThink's performance see a decline; however, it remains highly competitive.
+\paragraph{Article Generation.} Table~\ref{tab:main} presents the evaluation results on WildSeek dataset.
+Within the framework of four grading criteria (Relevance, Breadth, Depth, and Novelty) OmniThink excels across all metrics, particularly standing out in Novelty.
+This achievement can be attributed to OmniThink's Information Tree and Conceptual Pool, which are continuously enriched, enabling OmniThink to expand the boundaries of existing knowledge.

-OmniThink's strength lies in its multifaceted and profound contemplation of retrieved information, which facilitates access to more profound layers of the external knowledge.
-This multi-perspective approach not only enriches the diversity of citation sources but also elevates the citation diversity level beyond that of other methodologies.
+OmniThink utilizes the Conceptual Pool for multidimensional deep thinking on the retrieved information during the retrieval process, enabling subsequent searches to access deeper levels of external knowledge, thereby enhancing the diversity of information.

-In terms of knowledge density, OmniThink employs a continuous and dynamic retrieval strategy to gather a wide array of information, which, in turn, allows it to draw upon a more extensive range of resources during the content generation phase.
-This strategic advantage positions OmniThink at an advantage in the knowledge density metric compared to existing benchmark methods.
+In terms of knowledge density, OmniThink employs a continuous and dynamic retrieval strategy, storing a wealth of information in the Information Tree.
+This allows OmniThink to draw upon a broader range of resources during the content generation phase, positioning OmniThink at a distinct advantage in the knowledge density metric compared to existing benchmark methods.

 \paragraph{Outline Generation.}